ItsToxicGG/PMMP-LEARNING/README.md

-# Introduction to Virions
+# Scoreboards
-- Lesson 7 is currently not here...
+- Learn how to create a scoreboard